Montenegro Real Estate 2026: Are Prices at Peak or Still Climbing?

 Montenegro Real Estate 2026: Peak Pricing or Strategic Entry Window?

 Montenegro’s property market has moved decisively beyond its early-growth phase.
-Prices are now at historically elevated levels, yet the underlying drivers remain intact.
+As a result, prices are now at historically elevated levels, yet the underlying drivers remain intact.

 For sophisticated capital, the question is no longer whether Montenegro is “undervalued.”